-The above noted obligation represents costs to restore the mineral exploration properties, including the costs of filling trenches and revegetation if applicable.
+The above noted obligation represents costs to restore the mineral exploration properties, including the costs of filling trenches and re-vegetation if applicable.
 Management believes that there are no other significant legal obligations as at the respective year ends for current and future decommissioning obligations and restoration costs.
-The year end present value of the decommissioning obligation was determined using a risk-free rate of 1.0 % (2015 - 1.5%) and an inflation rate of 1.4% (2015 - 2.0%) for the year ended September 30, 2016.
-The land use permit expires as is on May 31, 2017; however, as the Company has not exceeded its work permit allowance, it will seek an extension, and anticipates an extension will be granted.
-Therefore timing of future reclamation costs is uncertain.
-The current land use permits expire between October 2019 and October 2020.
+The year end present value of the decommissioning obligation was determined using a risk-free rate of 1.52 % (2016 - 1.0%) and an inflation rate of 1.5% (2016 - 1.4%) for the year ended September 30, 2017.
+The timing of future decommissioning costs is uncertain, as the costs will not be incurred until the Company gives up its legal right to explore the property or the current land use permits expire between October 2019 and May 2022, at which time the reclamation has to have been completed.
 No accretion expense has been recorded in both the current and comparative years because the amount is considered to be immaterial.